CoinTheHat/Cv-Vault/replit.md

 ## Overview

-On-Chain CV Proof Vault is a full-stack web application that enables candidates to register their CVs with blockchain-backed proof and allows recruiters to verify the authenticity of CV submissions.
-The system creates tamper-proof CV records by computing file hashes, storing documents in decentralized storage (Walrus), and registering proof records on the Sui blockchain.
-Each registration generates a unique shareable proof code that recruiters can use to verify CV authenticity.
+On-Chain CV Proof Vault is a full-stack web application that enables candidates to register their CVs with blockchain-backed proof and end-to-end encryption using Seal.
+The system encrypts CV files, stores them in decentralized storage (Walrus), and registers tamper-proof verification records on the Sui blockchain.
+Recruiters can verify CV authenticity and decrypt files through a secure access-control flow managed by Seal encryption policies.

+**Key Features:**
+- **Seal Encryption**: CVs are encrypted before upload using Seal (mocked), ensuring privacy
+- **Walrus Storage**: Encrypted CV files stored in decentralized Walrus network
+- **Sui Blockchain**: Immutable proof records with encryption metadata stored on-chain
+- **Access Control**: Seal manages decryption keys based on on-chain policies (auto-approved in MVP)
+- **Shareable Proofs**: Unique proof codes allow recruiters to request CV access

 The application is built as a monorepo with a React frontend and Express backend, both written in TypeScript.
-The current implementation includes mock services for Walrus and Sui integration, with the architecture designed to easily swap in real SDK implementations when ready.
+The current implementation includes mock services for Seal, Walrus, and Sui integration, with the architecture designed to easily swap in real SDK implementations when ready.

 ## User Preferences